Racism in Chile

 Racism in Chile encompasses any type of racial or ethnic discrimination by a group of inhabitants or organizations of that country against groups from other nations or the same nation.
 The origins of Chilean racism, and that of other Latin American nations, can be traced back to 16th century colonialism under the rule of the Spanish Empire.
 In the establishment of imperial rule, Native Americans experienced extermination, slavery and forced miscegenation.

 In Chile, Mapuches and Mestizos have been the primary victims of racism and ethnic discrimination.
-Other groups such as South American immigrants (Bolivian, Peruvian, and Colombian), black peoples, afro descendants, and Muslims are also included.
+Other groups such as South American immigrants (Bolivian, Peruvian, and Colombian), black people, afro descendants, and Muslims are also included.
 Discrimination exists on many different levels, on the basis of culture, economic status, age, geography, as well as gender and sexuality.

 In academia, studies surrounding racism in Chile have only just recently been looked at profoundly.
 Before 2010, there was little research surrounding racism in the country.

 Types of racism in Chile

 Racism against indigenous peoples

 With a significant racist mentality, the conquest of the territories of Bolivia and Peru in the 19th century was justified.
-Chileans saw themselves as representatives of the superior white race, conquering the lower race.
+During the War of the Pacific, Chilean state actors described those of their nationality as representatives of the superior white race, conquering the "inferior" lower race.

-Between the second half of the 19th century and the first decades of the 20th century, what was called the Selk'nam genocide took place, where European, Argentine and Chilean settlers exterminated the Selk'nam or Ona people, an Amerindian people who inhabited the Isla Grande de Tierra del Fuego, in the extreme south of the country.
+Between the second half of the 19th century and the first decades of the 20th century, what was called the Selkʼnam genocide took place, where European, Argentine and Chilean settlers exterminated the Selkʼnam or Ona people, an Amerindian people who inhabited the Isla Grande de Tierra del Fuego, in the extreme south of the country.
 This genocide had both economic and racist reasons in between.

 This attitude was maintained in the Pinochet-led dictatorship, which remained in power until 1990, an example of that is that the Chilean admiral José Toribio Merino described the Bolivians as "metamorphic representatives of the camel".

 Despite the significant dismissal of the local population, Chileans still have widespread neglect of the indigenous population, particularly the Mapuche, who have been distinguished by considerable opposition.